-What are Payday Loans?
+What are payday loans?

 There is no set definition of a payday loan, but most feature these common characteristics:

-- Nondescript, high fees or service charges
+- High fees.
+Payday loans are known for high fees or service charges.

 - Can I contact my creditor and ask for more time to pay my bills?